Table of Contents

 3. Offer Additional Collateral

-When applying for equipment financing with bad credit, consider offering additional collateral.
-Even with good credit, lenders may require a downpayment of 20% in addition to the equipment serving as collateral.
-But equipment financing for bad credit may come with stricter requirements.
+When applying for bad-credit equipment financing, consider offering additional collateral.
+Even if you have good credit, lenders may require a down payment in addition to the equipment serving as collateral.
+But equipment financing for bad credit can come with stricter requirements.
 Some lenders may accept additional collateral — such as other hard assets like real estate — to help secure the loan.

 Just remember that any collateral used could be seized and liquidated by the lender if you default on the loan, even if it’s personal property like your home or savings account.
-Carefully review your business financials to make sure you’re comfortable with your ability to repay the loan, otherwise you may put more at risk than just the equipment you’re financing.
+Review your business financials carefully to make sure you’re comfortable with your ability to repay the loan.
+Otherwise, you may put more at risk than just the equipment you’re financing.

 4. Increase Your Down Payment

-Another way to make your application more attractive to lenders is to make a larger down payment.
-This may only work for businesses with large cash reserves, but it could be a work around to get equipment financing with bad credit.
+Another way to make your application more attractive to lenders is to make a larger down payment than the 10% to 30% you may be asked for.
+This may only work for businesses with large cash reserves, but it could be a workaround to get equipment financing with bad credit.
+After all, with bad credit it would likely be challenging to get equipment financing with no money down anyway.

 Recommended: How to Dispute a Business Credit Report